 I grew up in the sixties, and first noticed that girls weren't icky about 1971.
 But I could read by age three, and I read everything.
 I remember a lot of it too.
 Things were different back then, and I think a look back at thirty to forty years ago might provide some perpective on how far things have come.

 The sexual revolution really began in the late 1960's with the invention of the pill.
-Reasonably effective contraception existed before birth control pills; condoms, the diaphragm and others did exist, but they were complex and expensive.
+Sex education was something for girls and was there mostly because puberty meant menstruation.
+Reasonably effective contraception existed before birth control pills; such as condoms, the diaphragm, but they were complex and expensive.
 Rubbers were kept behind the counter.
 If you could get the guy to wear one.
 Diaphagms require a custom fit, a case, and then must be removed a fixed period of time after sex.
 More importantly, they had to be inserted at a known time before sex, and on site.
-In many cases, doctors wouldn't fit a single woman for a diaphragm.
+In many cases, doctors refused fit a single woman for a diaphragm.
 The rhythm method is far more effective at starting pregnancy than preventing it.
 The pill was the first contraceptive that truly freed women to make their own sexual choices.
 One simple pill per day, and you were free.

 In addition, the sixties was a period of enormous social upheaval.
 The Vietnam War led many to openly question all authorities wisdom on many topics beside the war.
 The Civil Rights movement led many Americans to seriously question America's conventions.
 Feminism was moving into the American mainstream.
 Instead of repeating the cry, "Good Girls Don't" feminists like Germaine Greer began encouraging female promiscuity as an act of rebellion.